Towards ab initio Realizations of Collins' Conjecture

 Modifying $\mathcal{H}_0$ in the partitioning of Eq.\ \ref{partMP} to include correlation corrections to the orbital eigenvalues gives:

 leading to the modified amplitude expression,

-In the appropriate basis, Eq.~\ref{etaH0} is diagonal and the amplitude expression becomes isomorphic with MP2, albeit with a set of dressed orbital energies that contain correlation.
-Note that the resultant amplitude equations are equivalent to a modification of the coupled cluster doubles (CCD) equations such that they only include (scaled) mosaic terms (the threefold contractions in Eq.~\ref{etaH0}).
+In the appropriate basis, Eq.~\ref{etaH0} is diagonal and the amplitude expression becomes isomorphic with MP2, albeit with a set of dressed orbital energies that contain correlation.\cite{SheHenScu14} Note that the resultant amplitude equations are equivalent to a modification of the coupled cluster doubles (CCD) equations such that they only include (scaled) mosaic terms (the threefold contractions in Eq.~\ref{etaH0}).
 Finally, the resultant $\eta$MP2 approach becomes equivalent to mosaic CCD when $\eta=1/2$.
 We will later find that the ideal $\eta=0.4$~Ha does not stray far from this value.

-The presented $\eta$MP2 approach is orbital-invariant (oi), size-consistent, and size-extensive.\cite{Szabo1977} What is left to determine is the parameter $\eta$, which we take to control the quality of the predicted ODM and associated ONs (thus tuning the entropy).
+The presented $\eta$MP2 approach is orbital-invariant (oi), size-consistent, and size-extensive with computational complexity of iterative $\mathcal{O}(N^{5})$ as the amplitude equations are self-consistent.\cite{Szabo1977} We must now determine the parameter $\eta$, which we take to control the quality of the predicted ODM and associated ONs (thus tuning the entropy).
 Alongside $\eta$, these ONs may be used to add the static correlation correction provided by $-\eta S_{\text{Jaynes}}$ to the total free energy.
 As $\eta$ modulates our proxy for static correlation, it is sensible to determine $\eta$ in cases of homolytic bond cleavage of singlet molecules (e.g.\ stretched $\mathrm{H}_2$), where the eigenvalues of the highest occupied (HOMO) and lowest unoccupied (LUMO) MOs become degenerate and static correlation tends to dominate.